celery/celery/docs/userguide/tasks.rst

 many messages in advance and even if the worker is killed -- by power failure or some other reason -- the message will be redelivered to another worker.

-Ideally task functions should be :term:`idempotent`, which means the function won't cause unintended effects even if called multiple times with the same arguments.
+Ideally task functions should be :term:`idempotent`: meaning the function won't cause unintended effects even if called multiple times with the same arguments.
 Since the worker cannot detect if your tasks are idempotent, the default